orientechnologies/orientdb-docs/source/Configuration.md

 ##### ridBag.embeddedToSbtreeBonsaiThreshold

-Amount of values after which LINKBAG implementation will use sbtree as values container.
-Set to -1 to force always using it.
+Amount of values after which a LINKBAG implementation will use sbtree as values container.
+Set to -1 to always use an sbtree..

 ```
 Setting name...: ridBag.embeddedToSbtreeBonsaiThreshold